Basic quasi-reductive root data and supergroups: Abstract

 \section{Abstract}

-We investigate pairs $(G,Y)$, where $G$ is a reductive algebraic group and $Y$ a purely-odd superscheme, asking when they correspond to a quasi-reductive algebraic supergroup $\bbG$ such that $\bbG_\ev$ is isomorphic to $G$, and the quotient $\bbG\slash \bbG_\ev$ is isomorphic to $Y$.
-Our result says that if $Y$ satisfies certain conditions of so-called basic quasi-reductive root data, then the question can be solved by the existence and uniqueness theorem (the corresponding supergroups are called basic quasi-reductive supergroups).
-Such basic quasi-reductive supergroups of monodromy type can be classified, all of which are reductive supergroups.
-Moreover, a connected quasi-reductive algebraic supergroup $\bbG$ must fall in the list of the above classification as long as it satisfies the condition as below (i) the root system does not contain $0$; (ii) $\ggg:=\Lie(\bbG)$ admits a non-degenerate even symmetric bilinear form.
+{We investigate pairs $(G,Y)$, where $G$ is a reductive algebraic group and $Y$ a purely-odd $G$-superscheme, asking when a pair corresponds to a quasi-reductive algebraic supergroup $\bbG$, that is, $\bbG_\ev$ is isomorphic to $G$, and the quotient $\bbG\slash \bbG_\ev$ is $G$-equivariantly isomorphic to $Y$.
+We prove that, if $Y$ satisfies certain conditions (basic quasi-reductive root data), then the question has a positive answer given by an existence and uniqueness theorem. {The corresponding supergroups are said to be basic quasi-reductive, which can be classified, up to isogeny.} We then decide the structure of connected quasi-reductive algebraic supergroups provided that: (i) the root system does not contain $0$; (ii) $\ggg:=\Lie(\bbG)$ admits a nondegenerate even super-symmetric bilinear form. {(iii) all odd reflections are invertible.
+Remarkably, those supergroups are exactly basic quasi-reductive supergroups of monodromy type. }